ziadoz/awesome-php/README.md

 * [Silex Skeleton](https://github.com/fabpot/Silex-Skeleton) - A project skeleton for Silex.
 * [Silex Web Profiler](https://github.com/silexphp/Silex-WebProfiler) - A web debug toolbar for Silex.
-* [Stack](https://github.com/stackphp) - A library of stackable middleware for Silex/Symfony.
 * [Slim Skeleton](https://github.com/codeguy/Slim-Skeleton) - A skeleton for Slim.
 * [Slim View](https://github.com/codeguy/Slim-Views) - A collection of custom views for Slim.
-* [Slim Middleware](https://github.com/codeguy/Slim-Middleware) - A collection of custom middleware for Slim.

 ## Templating
 *Libraries and tools for templating and lexing.*